oxketova/oksanaketova.com/_works/digital_art.md

 >I am trying to unite two worlds and two eras in these drawings.

 The tradition of wigs of the _Baroque_ period and the ethnic motifs of the peoples of the world.

+---

+# Shop

+You can buy these digital prints at [InPrnt](https://www.inprnt.com/gallery/oxketova/)